Identifying Depression In Your Child

 Making mental health-oriented lifestyle changes

 As a parent, you can help your child cultivate better lifestyle habits and coping mechanisms that will continue to benefit them throughout adulthood.
-While lifestyle changes will not treat child and adolescent depression, they can still support symptom management.
+While lifestyle changes will not treat child and adolescent depression, they can still support symptom management when your child is depressed.
 Some of the healthy lifestyle habits you can help your child cultivate include:

 • Regular exercise and movement.